Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Introduction

-The second challenge to the analysis of brain signals is to reveal \emph{how} each feature is encoded in the dynamics of neuronal responses.
-This challenge is particularly pregnant in the case of temporally resolved neural recordings.
-For example, when listening to natural sounds, the brain responses to the audio stream are highly correlated over time, making identification difficult.
-To handle temporal correlations in electrophysiological recordings, it is standard to employ a Temporal Receptive Field (TRF) model~~\citep{STRF,smith2015regression1,smith2015regression2,holdgraf-etal:17,crosse-etal:16,goncalves-etal:14, martin-etal:14,lalor2009neural,Ding5728,sassenhagen:19} (also referred to as Finite Impulse Response (FIR) analysis in fMRI~\citep{POLINE2012871}, and Distributed Lag modeling in statistics~\citep{cromwell1994multivariate}).
-TRF aims to predict neural responses to exogeneous stimulation (or vice versa, in the case of decoding) by fitting a linear regression with a fixed time-lag window of past sensory stimuli.
-Contrary to event-locked (``evoked'') analyses, TRF can thus learn to disentangle temporally overlapping features and brain events.
+\paragraph{Challenge 1: rich response dynamics} M/EEG signals are known and promoted for their excellent temporal resolution.
+While this ability to measure cognitive processes at a millisecond time-scale offers unique opportunities for fine chronometry of neural responses in humans, it also makes such signals notoriously difficult to analyze.
+For example, brain responses to audio streams overlap in time making their identification difficult.
+To address this issue in the context of encoding models, it is standard to employ a Temporal Receptive Field (TRF) model~~\citep{STRF,smith2015regression1,smith2015regression2,holdgraf-etal:17,crosse-etal:16,goncalves-etal:14, martin-etal:14,lalor2009neural,Ding5728,sassenhagen:19}\footnote{also referred to as Finite Impulse Response (FIR) analysis in fMRI~\citep{POLINE2012871}, and Distributed Lag modeling in statistics~\citep{cromwell1994multivariate}}.
+TRF models are commonly designed to predict neural responses to exogenous stimulation by fitting a linear regression model with a fixed time-lag window of past sensory stimuli.
+By doing so, the predictions derived from TRFs are only influenced by stimuli descriptors, enabling them to modulate their response based on previous brain activity.
+Consequently, unless the basal activity from previous time points is introduced as an exogenous feature, TRF cannot learn to capture neuronal adaptation responses \citep{adaptation}, nor can it learn to vary an evoked response as a function of the pre-stimulus alpha power ~\citep{attentionalpha, vanrullen2016perceptual}.